Skip to main content

 Heat is still a consideration, even if you are using the LED driver indoors.

 All switch mode power supplies lose efficiency at higher temperatures.
 You will find a derating curve in the LED driver data sheet, which indicates the maximum load you can place on the LED driver at higher temperatures.
 This is shown as a percentage of the maximum rating.
-See the below derating curve taken from the PDV-100-24 data sheet:
+See the below derating curve taken from the PDV-100-24 datasheet:

 In this example you can see that at temperatures higher than 50°C you cannot place the maximum rated load on the LED driver.
-At 60°C the load should be no more than 60% of the LED driver’s maximum rating.
+At 60°C, the load should be no more than 60% of the LED driver’s maximum rating.

-Assistance in Selecting a LED Driver
+Assistance in Selecting an LED Driver

 x